ainnoot/ilp-pn-repair/README.md

 final_marking(P, C)
   - P is a unique identifier for a place
   - C is the number of tokens in P on the final marking

+activity(A)
+  - A is an activity, e.g. a label that appears at least once as the second term in transition/3
 ```

 Remapping is achieved: